cdl-geneseo/geneseo-dictionary/B/Bitch-Tits.md

 # Bitch Tits

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bitch Tits

 Created by  Zachary Arthur, last modified by  Unknown User (jmc62) on Nov 20, 2012

 AJ: Word to describe large male breasts.
 F062.
 Adjective: a word used to describe a negative or displeasing situation or state.
 (Cecchini, A-F, 2012)